Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 To handle these problems, perform the following steps:

 1. Verify the complaint.
-Verify the complaint by turning the oven selector switch to
+Verify the complaint by turning the oven selector

 the desired setting.
 Set the thermostat to the desired temperature setting.
-Does that
+Does

 part of the range/oven work?
 Test all of the cycles on the selector switch.
-Turn off
+Turn

-the electricity to the appliance and wait for two minutes before turning it back on.
+the electricity to the appliance and wait for two minutes before turning it back

 If a fault code appears, look up the code.
-If the range/oven will not power up, locate
+If the range/oven will not power up,

 A